 - · Sack lunch for all attending

-- Snacks (optional)
+- · Snacks (optional)

 - A garbage bag for trash disposal

 - Reusable water bottles, extra water

-- Hand wipes or sanitizer
+- · Hand wipes or sanitizer

-- Bug spray and sunscreen - Weather-appropriate clothing
+- Bug spray and sunscreen - · Weather-appropriate clothing

-Fall Programs Visits to Katahdin Woods & Waters NM
+Katahdin Woods & Waters National Monument Programs

 The Power of Glaciers

 Location: Deasey and Esker Trails | Distance: 1.2-2.2 miles This walk along the Deasey Pond and Esker trails will reveal clues to the past.
 Discover geologic features, such as erratics and eskers, which showcase the extreme changes that took place because of powerful glaciers thousands of years ago.